 Tacton is privately held and has 130 employees.

 The name Tacton

-The name “Tacton” was the winning contribution to a competition in 1998 to name the company.
-The original idea for that contribution was Ευτακτικον (Eutaktikon – a possible translation of “configuration” into classical Greek; literally “the art of ordering/arranging well”).
-As that was a bit too long, it was shortened to Τακτον and anglicised to Tacton, which means “that which is ordered/arranged”.
-Note that it is unrelated to the Latin morpheme tact- as in “tactile” (< tangere, meaning “to touch”), but has the same root as the word “tactics” (< τακτικον).
+The name “Tacton” was the winning entry in a competition to name the company in 1998.
+The original idea for the contribution was Ευτακτικον (Eutaktikon – a possible translation of “configuration” into classical Greek; literally “the art of ordering/arranging well”).
+Since that was a bit of a mouthful, it was shortened to Τακτον and anglicised to Tacton, which means “that which is ordered/arranged”.
+The word is unrelated to the Latin morpheme tact- as in “tactile” (< tangere, meaning “to touch”), but has the same root as the word “tactics” (< τακτικον).

 Derivation: τακτον (n. adj.) < τακτος (m. adj.) < ταττω (to order/arrange)